WTIGER001/sfcmap/README.md

 - Display grid lines based on a fixed spacing
 - Drag and drop to change map categories
 - Map images are stored on the firestorage as well as thumbnails
+- Long pressing on the mouse will plant a flag down at a point and notify everyon

 ### Annoations
 - Marker Manager allows new types of markers to be created with custom icons